citusdata/citus_docs/installation/single_machine_docker.rst

 **4. Shut down the cluster when ready**

-When you wish to stop the docker containers, use docker-compose:
+When you wish to stop the docker containers, use Docker Compose:

 .. code-block:: bash